 How to Set up a VPN on Macs

-The easiest way to set up a VPN on your Mac is to download a VPN app.
-However, there are a few other ways of skinning this cat.
+So you’ve chosen a VPN, now what?
+The next step is setting up the software.
+The easiest way to set up a VPN on your Mac is to download the VPN app itself.
+However, there are a few other ways to skin the cat.

 - Pros: VPN apps let us connect to servers with one click and change servers with another click (think of it like Amazon’s 1-Click Ordering, but for VPNs).
 VPN apps, aside from being easy to set up and use, also come with kill switches that shut down all web browsers and apps if the connection fails.